All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Oral Semaglutide (Rybelsus)

 Currently available at doses up to 14 mg daily for type 2 diabetes.
 Weight loss is approximately 6 to 8% at this dose, significantly less than injectable tirzepatide.
-The advantage is that it is a daily pill rather than a weekly injection.
-However, Rybelsus has strict dosing requirements: it must be taken on an empty stomach with no more than 4 ounces of water, and you cannot eat or take other medications for at least 30 minutes afterward.
+The advantage is that it's a daily pill rather than a weekly injection.
+But Rybelsus has strict dosing requirements: it must be taken on an empty stomach with no more than 4 ounces of water, and you can't eat or take other medications for at least 30 minutes afterward.

 Future Oral Options